A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Theory

-Once the optimal core count for a given workload is determined, we need to find the optimal chunk size.
-To find that, We apply the following formula to determine the ideal amount of work per core:

 where as before, $T_1$ is the total time taken per workload and $T_{opt}$ is the time for minimum work per core.
 If we find the amount of work where parallelization with 2 cores gives a speedup of $1.9$ (a $95\%$ efficiency), based on our experiments we can, with the given formula, calculate $T_{opt}$.
+This will result in $T_{opt}=19 T_0$ and provide the same answer as Equation~\ref{eq:n}.

-This optimal time represents the amount of work per core for $95\%$ efficiency. we derive the following formula using Eq.~\ref{eq:n_c} to calculate the minimum workload for each chunk:
+Once the optimal core count for a given workload is determined, we need to find the optimal chunk size.
+To find that, we use the following formula to calculate the minimum workload for each chunk:

-Where $N_C$ is the optimal number of cores calculated in Eq.~\ref{eq:n_c}, $C$ is chunks-per-core (which is equal to 8 based on the experiments), $T_1$ is the overall time per workload and $T_m$ is the amount of work per chunk.
-Assuming that $T_1$ and $T_m$ are both proportional to the number of elements they contain, we can derive an equation for the chunk size ($N_{CH}$).
+Where $C$ is chunks-per-core (which is equal to 8 based on the experiments), $T_1$ is the overall time per workload and $T_m$ is the amount of work per chunk.
+Assuming that $T_1$ and $T_m$ are both proportional to the number of elements they contain, we can derive an equation for the chunk size ($N_{Chunk}$).
 The value of $N_E$ is the number of elements in our workload.

-This equation ensures that $C=8$ chunks per core are used for any workload, with the chunk size always being at least $T_m$.
-In section~\ref{sec:imp} we will show how this time parameter is utilized to design the chunk size.
+This equation ensures that $C=8$ chunks per core are used for any workload, with the chunk size always being at least $N_{Chunk}$.

+The remaining question is 'How can $T_0$ and $T_1$ be estimated from measurements?
+To obtain concrete values for $T_0$ (the overhead) and $T_1$ (time for sequential work), we measure $T_N$ for several thread counts N>1.
+We assume the model

+and use ordinary least squares regression to find $T_0$ and $T_1$ that best fit the observed data (minimizing the sum of squared differences between predicted and measured runtimes)~\cite{Hofinger2017ParallelOverhead}.
+Once these parameters are estimated, they are substituted into Equations~\ref{eq:t_n} to Equation~\ref{eq:t_nc} to drive predictions of speedup, efficiency, and optimal configurations in our model.

+Another practical way to measure $T_0$ is to measure the loop once in sequential mode and once in parallel with one core.
+Then the difference between these two values is the $T_0$ per core which we need for our model.
+This is identical to the approach we mentioned above.